marine-predators-group/cams-nb/_posts/2019-03-13-Methylation-Analysis---C.virginica-Gonad-MBD-with-Varying-Read-Subsets-with-Bismark-on-Mox.md

 ![6 days, 16hrs runtime](https://raw.githubusercontent.com/RobertsLab/sams-notebook/master/images/screencaps/20190320_bismark_complete.png)

-Additionally, the if/else statement in the script above didn't seem to work for identifying the "total reads" sample.
-Instead, it processed the "half total reads" subset a second time. :(

-I'll re-run just the total reads set independently and will update this post with that data once available.

 Additionally, I don't have the time at the moment to actually finish the analysis to evaluate differences in coverage.
 I'm posting notebook entry to make data available (belatedly) and will get some sort of comparison analysis done in the near future...